Summary

 Making decisions about breast reconstruction

-After having a complete mastectomy, there are various choices available.
+After having a mastectomy there are various choices available.
 Reactions to the loss of a breast or breasts vary from woman to woman, and only you can choose what feels best for you.

 It is important that you know the advantages and disadvantages of having a reconstruction.
-Breast reconstruction is a specialised form of surgery and you should talk it over with your breast surgeon first.
+Breast reconstruction is a specialised form of surgery, and you should discuss the advantages and disadvantages of having or not having the surgery with your surgeon and treating team.

 Where to get help